Perhaps you’ve still got some lingering doubts about cutting out –

 - Eating all the fruit

-But, if you plan to adopt the habits I discuss on this blog – or even better, if you plan to adopt the plans laid out in my book, The Plant Paradox, you’ll need to overcome the highest hurdle in order to succeed.
+But, if you plan to adopt the habits in this blog – or even better, a lectin-free lifestyle, you’ll need to overcome the highest hurdle in order to succeed.

 And what is that hurdle?
 Making excuses.

-I did it too.
-For years, I was used to that same American diet – too much protein, whole grains, fruit all year round, Diet Coke all day long.
-And the final kicker was … I thought I was consuming healthy food when I ate anything on that list above.
+Dr. Gundry did it too.
+For years, he was used to that same American diet – too much protein, whole grains, fruit all year round, Diet Coke all day long.
+And the final kicker was … he thought he was consuming healthy food when he ate anything on that list above.

-And even when I started to eat mostly plant foods, it took awhile before I was able to figure out the truth about lectins.
-I didn’t think there was much difference between a potato and a yam.
+And even when Dr. Gundry started to eat mostly plant foods, it took awhile before he was able to figure out the truth about lectins.
+He didn’t think there was much difference between a potato and a yam.

 Giving up your favorite foods is really hard.
 And if you’ve already given up sweets and processed foods, you may feel you’re doing enough.
-But, I’m afraid that’s only the tip of the iceberg.
+Unfortunately that’s only the tip of the iceberg.

-So, I’m going to lay out some of the most common excuses I’ve heard – and used – over the years.
+Read on to learn some of the most common excuses Dr. Gundry has heard – and used – over the years.
 These excuses sound good, but they’re likely keeping you from living a truly healthy, long life.

 So, don’t let these excuses keep you from making real progress: